-Bamboo is famous for being one of the strongest, hardiest and fastest growing plants on earth.
+Bamboo is famous for being one of the strongest, hardiest and fastest-growing plants on earth.
 But that doesn’t mean it’s impervious to problems.
 As any gardener knows, even the easiest plants can encounter unexpected obstacles, and maintaining a consistently healthy garden is hardly a no-brainer.

 Growing healthy bamboo can be fun and rewarding, and not particularly difficult.
 But even a green-thumbed gardener can run into occasional challenges with their bamboo.
-It’s not uncommon for leaves to discolor, turning yellow or brown, or to fall from the plant completely.
+It’s not uncommon for leaves to discolor, turn yellow or brown, or fall from the plant completely.
 In some cases, you might have pests, including anything from a vole to an aphid colony harassing your plants.
 Or maybe your bamboo is simply languishing, failing to produce impressive shoots and attractive foliage.

 In the following article, we’ll cover 7 troubleshooting tips to help you grow healthy bamboo, easily and successfully.
 We’ll look at the most common issues people have with their bamboo plants, and we’ll tell you how to address them.

-If you’re growing Lucky Bamboo, one those cute, decorative arrangements with a few stalks growing directly in a vase of water, then this article is not for you.
-Instead, check out out article about Lucky Bamboo, which is actually not a true bamboo, and it’s not even a member of the grass family.
+If you’re growing Lucky Bamboo, one of those cute, decorative arrangements with a few stalks growing directly in a vase of water, then this article is not for you.
+Instead, check out our article about Lucky Bamboo, which is actually not a true bamboo, and it’s not even a member of the grass family.
 But it is lucky, so we won’t discourage you from growing it.

 Also, if you have the problem that your bamboo is too healthy, and it’s taking over your garden, you are not alone.
 Many varieties of running bamboo have the potential to become invasive, but this is not the page for you.
 Instead, check out one of our comprehensive articles about How to contain bamboo or How to get rid of bamboo.

 Most common problems with bamboo